 Head over to the Thian Hock Keng temple that’s a stone’s throw away.
 It’s located on Telok Ayer Street and is the oldest Chinese temple in Singapore.
 Don’t forget to pop into the famous Sri Mariamman temple that’s on South Bridge Road.
 Not very far as you can leg it.
 If you want to soak in some more of Singapore history, then a visit to the Tea Chapter on Neil Road and the Yixiang Xuan Teahouse on Tanjong Pagar Road is a great option.
 Once you work up an appetite, move towards Maxwell Road Food Centre that has some tantalizing delicacies like fish soup, goreng pisang, Chinese porridge, etc.

 There you have it!
 If you visit these three areas, you would have experienced at least 50 years of Singapore history.
 Of course, there are several more areas, but these are a great place to start.
+Later, you can also take a bus from Singapore to Kuala Lumpur and start backpacking to Malaysia.
 You can reach most of these places by booking bus tickets from redBus, which will surely have a bus route to these locations.